|Last Quarterly Update:||12/12/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry lend money with real estate as collateral.
-Major companies include units of Bank of America, Citigroup, JPMorgan Chase, and Wells Fargo (all based in the US), as well as units of Barclays Bank (UK), BNP Paribas (France), and Deutsche Bank (Germany).
+Major companies include units of Wells Fargo, JPMorgan Chase, Bank of America, and online mortgage lender Quicken Loans (all based in the US), as well as units of Barclays Bank (UK), BNP Paribas (France), Deutsche Bank (Germany), and Nationwide Building Society (UK).

-The US mortgage banking industry includes about 15,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $70 billion.
-Key growth drivers include increased home sales and continued low interest rates, which promote the refinancing of existing mortgages.
+The US mortgage banking industry includes about 13,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $90 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options